 If the driver is not on duty at the time of the accident, you may have to claim through the driver’s personal insurance policy.
 Lyft will generally consider the driver to be operating as an independent contractor in this situation and will disavow any responsibility.
 Again, you should retain a skilled Lyft accident attorney who can investigate the nature of the wreck and make sure the responsible party’s insurance pays for your damages.

-What Should I Do If I’m Involved in a Ridesharing Accident?
+What Should I Do If I’m Involved in a Chicago Ridesharing Accident?

 First and foremost, get the medical attention you need.
 Although insurance can play a complicated role in accident recovery, your first job is to heal from your injuries.
 Let your attorney worry about the insurance companies.

 Gather any evidence you can about the accident.
 Witnesses, photographs, names, and other information will prove useful.
 Start documenting your medical bills, time missed from work, and other losses and expenses related to the crash.
 Then, call us.

 If you have been injured in a Lyft Accident, you may be frightened and not know where to turn.
-Remember, Hale & Monico is dedicated to helping injury victims fight back against big corporations like Lyft.
+Remember, Hale & Monico is dedicated to helping injury victims fight back against big corporations like Lyft or Uber.
 We understand the complex rules involving ridesharing accident liability, and we will go to work to get the compensation you need.
 Contact us today to discuss your accident.